Hansastro/Nanodregree_Data_Analyst/Chapter6/ud120-projects/final_project/Report.md

 # Select the features
 # Run a classifier
-# Check the precision and recall
+# Check the accuracy, precision and recall
 # Validation
 - estimate the performance on real world data
 - help to detect overfitting